BLCK-B/MusicReleaseTracker/README.md

 # MusicReleaseTracker

-Multi-source scraper that finds the latest songs from artists you care about.
+Multi-source scraper that finds the latest songs from your favourite artists.
 Available for windows, linux.

 <img src="https://github.com/BLCK-B/MusicReleaseTracker/assets/123077751/ac417ea7-31d0-4371-a67c-7a31586a2a5e" width="600px"/>

-After the initial setup, click refresh button to know about any new songs.
-Combined view combines data from all sources and applies further processing.
-Currently available sources: Beatport, Musicbrainz, Junodowload.

 ### Setup

 JDK is required, specified during installation.
 In the program, add artists and for each artist insert links for individual sources according to instructions.
-Then click refresh button in the right corner to start scraping the latest information.
+After the initial setup, click refresh to start scraping.
+Combined view combines data from all sources and applies further processing.
+Currently available sources: Beatport, Musicbrainz, Junodownload.

 ### License